Simons Center Auditorium, February 19th at 5:30PM

 My second area of interest is glacial sediment transport and morphology.
 Understanding the pattern of previous ice flow and sediment deposits is essential for reconstructing Antarctic climate change, modeling ice sheets, and thus predicting future sea-level rise.
 During several research expeditions into the Amundsen Sea, West Antarctica, I acquired multibeam bathymetry data, which I combined with previously collected soundings to create the first bathymetric map of the region and I am currently involved in projects to integrate these bathymetric data into the production of the first International Bathymetric Chart of the Southern Ocean (IBCSO) and the visualization of polar data in GeoMapApp.

 We live in a world under observation.
 This is a world where multiple versions of ourself will persist in storage for decades.
-Yet this environment of mass surveillance and storage is largely invisible.
-It’s architecture is hidden.
-If we were to visualize this new world, what would it look like?

 In my projects, I study this environment and look for ways to adapt to living with mass surveillance.
 I see fashion as a vehicle for transforming and elasticizing our identities to exert control over privacy.
 Fashion is never conforming, but conformity is what machines and algorithms want.
 By visualizing the vulnerabilities of surveillance as fashion statements, I hope to aestheticize privacy and establish countersurveillance as visual civil right.

 “Trace – cameraless records of radioactive contamination”